lightdarkmaster/SK/README.md

 # SK
-This Project is intended for the sports and Development of youth of Barangay Zone IV
+This Project is a Single Page Application web